Land Rover LR2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance prices for a Land Rover LR2 are $1,078 every 12 months with full coverage.
-Comprehensive insurance costs on average $198 a year, collision insurance costs $248, and liability costs $474.
-A liability-only policy costs as little as $522 a year, and high-risk insurance costs $2,314 or more.
-Teens receive the highest rates at up to $4,260 a year.
+Average insurance rates for a Land Rover LR2 are $1,078 a year including full coverage.
+Comprehensive insurance costs an estimated $198, collision costs $248, and liability insurance is $474.
+A liability-only policy costs around $522 a year, with high-risk insurance costing $2,314 or more.
+Teenage drivers receive the highest rates at $4,260 a year or more.

 Average premium for full coverage: $1,078

-Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all U.S. states and LR2 trim levels.
+These estimates include $500 policy deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for different LR2 trim levels.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range range from the cheapest price of $522 for your basic liability-only policy to a high of $2,314 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, prices range go from as low as $522 for liability-only coverage to a much higher rate of $2,314 for a high-risk insurance policy.

 Price Range by Location